imhotep-project/doc-imhotep/source/6-Synthetic-Obs.md

 * In the IMHOTEP simulations we alternatively chose to control the global mean SSH on the fly in the model,  by correcting the the freshwater budget so that its global mean is reset to zero at every timestep.

 * __However__, in the computation of this correction,  only the terms E-P-R-(-SSS corrective term) are taken into account.
 The seasonal contribution of sea ice to the freshwater budget is not ( positive contribution when sea ice melts, negative when it freezes).
 This means that the global mean SSH in the model is almost reset to almost zero every timesteps but not exactly zero.
 The delta is due to the sea ice melting/refreezing term.
+One might need to remove this delta in the global mean depending on the application targeted.

 ### In practice, how does the synthetic along-track data look like ?